 “Supporting spouse” means a spouse, whether husband or wife, upon whom the other spouse is actually substantially dependent for maintenance and support or from whom such spouse is substantially in need of maintenance and support.

-Post-Separation Support Lawyers in Charlotte
+Post-Separation Support Lawyers in Matthews

 The family law attorneys at Weaver, Bennett & Bland, P.A., have years of experience in dealing with the prosecution of post-separation support claims and in defending such claims.
 Contact us at (704) 844-1400.